asplake/agendashift-open/resources/oi-sr-template.md

 Especially if (say) visual mapping techniques will be used, the template may be regarded more as a guide to the process rather than something to be filled in.

-For a given scope – team, team-of-teams, something bigger (up to whole organisation) – it poses an interesting sequence of generative questions that launch conversations of the form Ideal, Obstacles, Outcomes, in other words the [IdOO ("I do")] pattern.
+For a given scope – team, team-of-teams, something bigger (up to whole organisation) – it poses an interesting sequence of generative questions that launch conversations of the form Ideal, Obstacles, Outcomes, in other words the [IdOO ("I do")][idoo] pattern.

 [![OI-SR template image][oi_sr_template.image]][oi_sr_template]